Hacker0x01/pingpong/README.md

 ### Tinus Time & Jan Time
 - Jan Time and Tinus Time only occurs during a final battle between the last two remaining players.
-- Jan Time is when one of the two finalists makes his first point.
+- Jan Time is when one of the two finalists makes the first point.
 It is not allowed to join the table yet, but it's recommended to prepare for it.
 - Tinus Time is when it's a 1:1 score between the two finalist.
 It's allowed for the other players to join the table, creating pressure for the finalists to fail.
 Shouting is recommended.

 *Fun fact: Tinus Time is named after the famous player blocker [@martijnrusschen](https://github.com/martijnrusschen)*, who always prematurely joined the table before the finalists were finished.

 ### Tap Tap

-After the finals, the player that lost must tap his bat twice on the table **before** serving, signaling to others that another round can commence.
+After the finals, the player that lost must tap the bat twice on the table **before** serving, signaling to others that another round can commence.
 Failing to do so means the player in question loses a life.
 If the player in question doesn't have any lives left, this rule applies to the player who won the round.

 ### Dirty Tinus